 God’s “anger,” “wrath,” “fury” etc is consistently used in scripture in association with His withdrawing from people or from certain aspects of their life or situations.
 There are certainly times when He abandons them to a much greater degree than simply not using them as His spokesman to a Pharaoh.
 If they are abandoned/given up to their enemies, to themselves or to the destructive forces of nature much worse consequences can come.

 Moses was not giving up on or rejecting God – He simply did not want to be God’s spokesman.
 No doubt, he lost a blessing through his reluctance but God accommodated his wish.

-We can see that this follows the pattern of: man sinning, God in “anger/wrath,” leaving the sinner, and trouble coming that is referred to at: http://characterofgod.org/2016/02/wrath-of-god/.
+We can see that this follows the pattern of: man sinning, God in “wrath/anger” accommodating the sinner, and trouble coming that is referred to at: https://characterofgod.org/wrath-of-god/.
 (I have found about 70 examples so far of this pattern.)
 In summary, this is what happened:

-Moses’ sin of distrust caused the Lord’s anger which was manifested in Him, withdrawing (at Moses’ own request) from Moses in the sense that He would then not use Moses directly as a spokesman to Pharaoh as He had proposed and instead appointed Aaron in Moses’ place in that role and we know the trouble (the golden calf incident etc) that resulted from Aaron holding the position of authority that he did.
+Moses’ sin of distrust caused the Lord’s anger which was manifested in Him accommodating (at Moses’ own request) Moses in the sense that He would then not use Moses directly as a spokesman to Pharaoh as He had proposed and instead appointed Aaron in Moses’ place in that role and we know the trouble (the golden calf incident etc) that resulted from Aaron holding the position of authority that he did.